 Don't hesitate to ask any other questions you have.

 What to expect from your child's doctor

 Tests and diagnosis

 Asthma can be hard to diagnose.
-Your child's doctor will consider the nature and frequency of symptoms and may use tests to rule out other conditions to identify the most likely cause of his or her symptoms.
+Your child's doctor will consider the nature and frequency of symptoms and may use tests to rule out other conditions and to identify the most likely cause of his or her symptoms.

-A number of childhood conditions can have symptoms similar those caused by asthma.
+A number of childhood conditions can have symptoms similar to those caused by asthma.
 To make things more complicated, these conditions also commonly co-occur with asthma.
 So your child's doctor will have to determine whether your child's symptoms are caused by asthma, a condition other than asthma, or both asthma and another condition.
 Some conditions that can cause asthma-like symptoms include:

 The doctor will ask for a detailed description of your child's symptoms and health.
 Your child may also need medical tests.

 If you suspect your child has asthma, it's important to see a doctor as soon as possible.
 Early diagnosis and proper treatment can prevent disruptions from daily activities such as sleep, play, sports and school.
 It may also prevent dangerous or life-threatening asthma attacks.